The Mad Women's Ball: Production

 In January 2020, it was announced that Mélanie Laurent would write and direct a film based upon the novel Le bal des folles by Victoria Mas, with Alain Goldman serving as a producer under his Légende Films banner.
-In June 2020, it was announced that Laurent and Lou de Laâge had joined the cast of the film, with Gaumont Film Company set to distribute the film in France.
+In June 2020, it was announced that Laurent and Lou de Laâge had joined the cast of the film, with Gaumont set to distribute the film in France.
 In November 2020, it was further announced that Emmanuelle Bercot, Benjamin Voisin, Cédric Khan and Grégoire Bonnet had joined the cast of the film, with Amazon Studios distributing worldwide and with Gaumont no longer distributing.

 Principal photography began in November 2020.

 The soundtrack was composed by Asaf Avidan and performed by Avidan (Piano and Keyboards) and Coleman Itzkoff (Cello).

 Release

 The Mad Woman's Ball had its world premiere at the 2021 Toronto International Film Festival on 12 September 2021.
 It was released on Amazon Prime on 17 September 2021.